The Society supports academic economists both as researchers and as teachers of economics. Research is supported in a number of ways. These include:

 The aim of the event is to provide a service both for UK and European university economics departments who wish to recruit lecturers, and for PhD students seeking academic jobs in the UK or elsewhere in Europe.
 The event consists of two days of students' presentations and poster sessions.
 Participating institutions are given the opportunity to arrange individual appointments with participating students.
 Read more about the RES PhD Meeting and Job Market.

-The Society also awards a number of Prizes.
+The Society also awards a number of Prizes for its journals.

 The Bank of England would like to raise awareness of articles from their Quarterly Bulletin as potential teaching resources for undergraduate / Masters-level economics and finance courses.
 Bulletin articles explore topics relating to the economy and economic policy.
 They are intended to be as succinct and avoid the use jargon where possible while explaining the underlying economics in a reasonable amount of depth.
 Further information is available from firstname.lastname@example.org.